Jaseci-Labs/jaclang/support/jac-lang.org/docs/learn/impl_docs.md

 print(Size.Medium.value)
 ```

-However, Jac-lang offers novel language features which allows a programmer to organize their code effortlessly.
+However, Jac-Lang offers novel language features which allows a programmer to organize their code effortlessly.

 ## Separating function/object bodies from their declaration

-In jaclang the declaration of functions and objects can be done independently, as shown in the below code snippet.
+In Jac-Lang the declaration of functions and objects can be done independently, as shown in the below code snippet.
 By doing so, it creates an empty shell for the function/object/enum.

 ```jac linenums="1"
 can foo();